 About the Competition

 The World Moot is open to undergraduate and masters students from all universities in the world.
 Teams of two students (gender diversity is encouraged) from every university in the world are invited to submit heads of argument for a hypothetical human rights case.
-The best 10 teams from each UN region are then invited to participate in the pre-final, quarter-final, semi- final and final rounds of the Competition in Geneva.
-Teams then have to argue the two sides of the hypothetical case, representing, alternatively, both the Applicant and the Respondent before a ‘bench’ of human rights experts and judges of international tribunals.
+The best 10 teams from each of the five UN region are then invited to participate in the online preliminary rounds.
+The 50 teams (with the highest memorial grades) have to argue the two sides of the hypothetical case, representing, alternatively, both the Applicant and the Respondent before a ‘bench’ of human rights experts and judges of international tribunals.

-The eight best teams proceed to the quarter final rounds, which is presided over by judges from international courts and tribunals.
-Starting in 2019, the Competition will be held in not only in English, French, but also in Spanish.
+The 24 best teams proceed to the in person advanced and final rounds, which is presided over by international human rights experts.
+The Competition is presented in English, French and in Spanish.

-For more information, please contact the Nelson Mandela World Moot Court Competition Coordinator, Eduardo Kapapelo, preferably by email at firstname.lastname@example.org always with copy to email@example.com
+For more information, please contact the Nelson Mandela World Moot Court Competition Coordinator

-- Centre for Human Rights, University of Pretoria
+- Centre for Human Rights, Faculty of Law, University of Pretoria

-- Academy on Human Rights, American University, Washington College of Law
+- Academy on Human Rights and Humanitarian Law, American University, Washington College of Law

 - United Nations Human Rights Council Branch (HRCB) at the Office of the High Commissioner for Human Rights (OHCHR).